otayfuroglu/deepMDMC/README.md

-# MLP Besed Flexible Framework Adsorption Simulation with MD/GCMC
+# MLP Based Flexible Framework Adsorption Simulation with MD/GCMC

 This repository contains code for performing adsorption simulations in metal-organic frameworks (MOFs) using both MLP-based rigid GCMC and hybrid MD/GCMC simulations that incorporate framework flexibility.
 The simulations leverage a machine-learned potential (MLP), specifically a equivariant interatomic potentials (NeqIP)